Victorudu/1660project/README.md

-# 1660project
+# CS1660 Project Option 1

 Pre-Reqs

 1. Able to run Docker Desktop on your computer as an administrator, Linux containers
-2. Atleast 50GB of space on your C drive
+2. At least 50GB of space on your C drive

 Steps
 1. Pull the zip file